rithviknishad/Circuitizer/README.md

  - Rich tools for circuit development
  - Rich ananlysis tools for circuit diagnostics
  - Script your own mathematical instructions using our rich tools precompiled in c++
- - View your circuit in 3D, and place your

 # Circuitizer UI